Skip to main content

 search

-For Marten Chu, making fresh and authentic Vietnamese food is second nature.
-He grew up perfecting traditional dishes at his auntie’s Box Hill restaurant, Indochine, and is the brother of Nahji Chu, founder of the popular Misschu chain.
+For Marten Chu, creating fresh and authentic Vietnamese cuisine comes naturally.
+He honed his skills in the kitchen of his aunt’s Box Hill restaurant, Indochine, and is the brother of Nahji Chu, the founder of the well-known Misschu chain.

 Features: